 \begin{enumerate}[label=(\arabic*)]

 \item The rotation angle has a strong influence on the macroscopic flow characteristics.
-For $\alpha \le \SI{20}{\degree}$, the structure forms \emph{channel-like} geometries, resulting in high effective permeability over the entire $\mathrm{Re}_\mathrm{p}$ range and low flow resistance at high $\mathrm{Re}_\mathrm{p}$.
-As the angle increases, the connectivity between successive layers becomes more complex, leading to the development of recirculation zones and increased frictional losses, resulting in heterogeneous velocity fields.
-We refer to these configurations as \emph{lattice-like} geometries.
-At $\alpha = \SI{90}{\degree}$, the structure again forms a mainly \emph{channel-like} arrangement.
-In this orientation, the flow path becomes a less perturbed, and the disturbances observed at other rotation angles are reduced.
+For $\alpha \le \SI{10}{\degree}$, the structure forms \emph{channel-like} geometries, resulting in high permeability.
+As the angle increases beyond $10^{\circ}$, the connectivity between successive layers becomes more complex, leading to the development of recirculation zones and increased frictional losses, resulting in heterogeneous velocity fields.
+We refer to these configurations ($\alpha \geq 15^{\circ}$, including $90^{\circ}$) as \emph{lattice-like} geometries.
+The $\alpha = \SI{90}{\degree}$ configuration is also classified as lattice-like, as confirmed by its Darcy number, bed-to-particle diameter ratio and tortuosity.

-\item For the investigated Reynolds numbers, the onset of te inertial regime was defined as the critical Reynolds number, which was identified for each angle by checking when the inertial contribution to the friction factor exceeded 5\%.
-For \emph{lattice-like} geometries, the transition occurs at $\mathrm{Re}_\mathrm{p} \approx 7.5$, with the earliest onset at $\alpha = \SI{55}{\degree}$.
-When the rotation angle exceeds $\SI{20}{\degree}$, the inertial regime begins at higher Reynolds numbers.